Jumpstart Lab Curriculum

 To see how it works:

-• Create a file app/views/articles/_article_item.html.haml and paste it in
+• Create a file app/views/articles/_article_item.html.erb and paste it in

-Refresh your index page and the articles will disappear.
+Refresh your index page in the browser and the articles will disappear.

-We want to render the LIs inside the %ul#articles.
+We want to render the LIs inside the ul with ID articles.
 Let’s try it in one line:

 1